syncfusion-content/javascript-docs/js/api/ejTooltip.md

 ### animation `object`
 {:#members:animation}

-Specifies the animation behaviour in  Tooltip.
+Specifies the animation behavior in  Tooltip.
 It contains the following sub properties.

 <table>
 <tr>